0xWise64/SSRF_Listener/README.md

 ```
 https://www.example.com/?vulnparm=http://yourserver.com
 ```
-- If the target is vulnerable with SSRF, you will see the following response with the received request logged in the `/logs/{logfile}.log` file.
+- If the target is vulnerable with SSRF, you will see the following response with the received request logged in the `req-time.log` file.

 ![Concept](https://user-images.githubusercontent.com/54465159/119440259-4213d380-bd24-11eb-8915-9a819a9960d7.PNG)

-- The log file created in the `/logs` directory will logging the request headers and request body:
+- The log file created in the `/logs` directory will logging the request headers and request body, example file:

 ```
-# request log file sample
+#req-1622096120.log, request log file sample:

-[27/05/2021 06:15:20]
+[27/05/2021 06:15:20] # Time of the request

 GET / HTTP/1.1
 Host: Example.com